AsBuiltReport/AsBuiltReport.Rubrik.CDM/README.md

 # Rubrik CDM As Built Report

 # Getting Started

 Below are the instructions on how to install, configure, and generate a Rubrik CDM As Built report.

 ## Pre-requisites

 The following PowerShell modules are required for generating a Rubrik As Built report.

 Each of these modules can be easily downloaded and installed via the PowerShell Gallery

 - [Rubrik CDM Powershell SDK](https://www.powershellgallery.com/packages/Rubrik/)
-    *Note:* The Rubrik As Built Report Module currently relies on the `devel` branch of the Rubrik PowerShell SDK.
-Follow the instructions below to ensure the `devel` branch is the active installation.
 - [AsBuiltReport Module](https://www.powershellgallery.com/packages/AsBuiltReport/)

 ### Module Installation